Skip to content

 Remember to drive on the right-hand side of the road

 The UK, Malta, Ireland and Cyprus are the only European countries that drive on the left.
 Everywhere else, they drive on the right-hand side of the road.
-You can buy a sticker to put on the windscreen or ask your passenger to remind you if it looks as though you’re going to get it wrong.
+You can buy a sticker to put on the windscreen or if you have a passenger ask them to remind you if it looks as though you’re going to get it wrong.

 Driving on the other side of the road can be particularly hard to remember when it’s dark and there isn’t any other traffic.